julesjazz/grapefruitlab/content/shows/pity-fear/script.md

 Tears are forming in my eyes
 "What do they expect from me?"
 My pain on main, my pound of flesh
-Maybe some cursed transexual symphony?
+Maybe some cursed transsexual symphony?
 The Ugly Organ about a surgery?
 Tru-trans soul rebel in a minor key?"